 Cerebral palsy is the effect of lesions on the brain happening before, during or after birth.
 It is often the consequence of a preterm birth.
 It is the highest cause of motor disability amongst children.
-This non-evolutive affliction restricts the physical abilities of the child affected, among other physiological consequences.
-Its consequences regarding motor capabilities are, however, evolutive.
+This non-evolutive affliction restricts physical abilities, and induces other physiological consequences.
+The consequences regarding motor capabilities are, however, evolutive.

 17 millions cases in the world